-1. Completion of the required 48 credit hours with a GPA of 2.7 or higher.
-Students will not be allowed to graduate until all classes are complete and grades are posted.
+- 1. Completion of the required 48 credit hours with a GPA of 2.7 or higher.
+Degrees are conferred upon all academic requirements are complete and grades are posted. - 2.

-- 2. Complete his/her last 30 hours of study through Northpoint.
 A maximum of twelve credits may be transferred into the Graduate School at Northpoint Bible College at the time of matriculation. - 3.
 Graduation Ceremony participation is required for all graduating students.
+Students who

-Students who graduate in December should make plans to attend the following spring's commencement exercises. - 4.
-Demonstrate doctrinal soundness in accord with the beliefs held and taught by the Graduate School at Northpoint Bib le College and the General Council of the Assemblies of God. - 5.
+- graduate in December should make plans to attend the following spring's commencement exercises. - 4.
+Demonstrate doctrinal soundness in accord with the beliefs held and taught by the Graduate School at Northpoint Bible College and the General Council of the Assemblies of God. - 5.
 Demonstrate Christ-like character and should consistently exemplify integrity, honesty, and morality above reproach. - 6.
 No degree, transcript, or reference letter will be released by the Graduate School until all financial and academic obligations have been met. - 7.
-The Graduate School Faculty and the Board of Trustees of Northpoint Bible College must approve the student as a candidate for graduation.
+The Seminary Faculty and the Board of Trustees of Northpoint Bible College must approve the student as a candidate for graduation.